 Some employers might provide more than the minimum holiday allowance as part of their benefits package or contractual agreements with individual workers.
 It's common that longer-serving company members get higher amounts of leave - e.g. 1 extra day of leave per year worked, up to a reasonable maximum.

-Do public and bank holidays count?
+Do public and bank holidays count towards annual leave?

 At the company’s discretion, paid bank and public holidays can count towards an employee’s minimum annual leave entitlement.
 Some workers are given a public and bank holiday entitlement in addition to their 28 days paid annual holiday allowance.
 It’s also worth noting that requiring an employee to work on a bank holiday does not automatically entitle them to an enhanced pay rate.